rupertl/gridlock/tutorial/README.md

 emulator, so we have a good baseline to compare to.

-Before you begin, make sure you have followed the prerequisite steps in the README to install dependencies, set up your LLM API key and build the virtual env.
+Before you begin, make sure you have followed the prerequisite steps in the [README](../README.md) to install dependencies, set up your LLM API key and build the virtual env.

 ## Set up the project

-Create a new project directory (replace `/path/to/directory` with whatever directory you have cloned the source of gridlock to, and make the new directory somewhere outside of this source tree).
+`gridlock new` will create a new project directory (replace `/path/to/directory` with whatever directory you have cloned the source of gridlock to, and make the new directory somewhere outside of this source tree).

 ```
 $ /path/to/gridlock/gridlock new ./ELIZA